 The route is 97.3km (60.5 miles) starting and finishing at Ingliston showground.
 The route is open road and we have tried to stay on the back roads and minimise the number of traffic lights but please be aware of traffic and crossings and take care.
-Please note that if you took part last year, we are going anti-clockwise and crossing the Forth Bridge first.
+Please note that if you took part in 2016, we are following the 2017 route and going anti-clockwise, crossing the Forth Bridge first.

 We have one water/feed station at the parking area just after the Kincardine bridge crossing after 47km (30 miles).
 Please note that we will be using the pedestrian walkway to cross the bridge and staying on the pavement to the feedstation.

 Download a gpx file of the route for your device: Tour de Forth gpx.